kolbasa/cordova-plugin-apkupdater/README.md

 | Netflix     | 27.2 MB       | 21.9 MB    | 19.4%   |
 | Whatsapp    | 24.6 MB       | 20.7 MB    | 15.8%   |

-Honestly, one should mention that the left file sizes are not found in the App Store.
+Honestly, you won't find the file sizes from the left side in the Google Play Store.
 The installation files stored there are also compressed and therefore more comparable to the right side of the table.
-So we have to take care of the compression ourselves.
+However, we do not have this luxury and therefore have to do the compression ourselves.

 The script requires [7Zip](https://www.7-zip.org/) and [NodeJS](https://nodejs.org) to work (works with Linux, MacOS and Windows).
 On Windows, the script looks for 7-Zip in the following folders: `%HOMEDRIVE%\7-Zip\`, `%ProgramFiles%\7-Zip\` and `%ProgramFiles(x86)%\7-Zip\`.